adamcegielka/my-shop-automationpractice-pl/README.md

 <br>

-# :shopping_cart: My Shop project - automationpractice.pl
+# :shopping_cart: My Shop - automationpractice.pl

 The aim of this project is to create tests in [TestRail](https://www.testrail.com/), report errors in [JIRA](https://www.atlassian.com/pl/software/jira/) and create automated tests in [Playwright](https://playwright.dev/) for the [automationpractice.pl](http://www.automationpractice.pl/) application.
 The project aims to gain valuable experience in testing.